 This allows the patients to highlight specific areas of concern while also reflecting on other aspects of their work role which they may be able to continue despite the presenting condition and consequent limitations.
 The focus of conversations should be on ability and what activities they may be able to continue undertaking safely and without detriment to their health.

 If there are certain activities which the patient considers that can be safely completed, then within the fit note, consider using ‘maybe fit for work’ and highlight these activities and encourage the employer to consider a workplace assessment to confirm suitability of the patient to continue working either in the same or modified role subject to the restrictions identified.

 4. Consider adjustments that may allow patient to continue working or return to work

-For more complex adjustments or equipment / premises modification needs, patient and employers may require specialist occupational health input, or may be able to request a workplace assessment from Access to Work (See Step 7 below).
+For more complex adjustments or equipment/ premise modification needs, patient and employers may require specialist occupational health input, or may be able to request a workplace assessment from Access to Work (See Step 7 below).
 Some of the aspects for the doctor to consider when discussing adjustments with patients are: